Creating body butters and essential oil blends with carrier oils has always brought me--and my skin--great pleasure!

 When creating an essential oil blend in a carrier, getting creative is a good thing!
 Choose from a wide variety of butters and oils.
 When deciding, think about consistency, the therapeutic properties of the carrier, and your intention for the blend.

-Here are a few of my favorite carrier oils:
+Here are a few of my favorite carrier oils and butters:

 West African Shea Butter (Butyrospermum parkii) is obtained by cold pressing of the fruit of the Karite tree.
 Shea butter is known as an excellent moisturizer.
 It aids dryness, dermatitis, psoriasis, eczema, and burns.
 Shea is used as a lip balm, salve base, and moisturizer for all dry skin conditions.
 It is also used for sun-damaged skin and for long-term health of the skin.